Cristian-rodriguez0412/Avianca_app_backend/README.md

 For Render:
 -----------
-- The included render.yaml instructs Render to install dependencies and run `gunicorn wsgi:app`.
+- The included render.yaml instructs Render to install dependencies and run `gunicorn backend.app:app`.
-- If you prefer, set the Start Command to: `gunicorn wsgi:app --bind 0.0.0.0:$PORT`
+- If you prefer, set the Start Command to: "gunicorn backend.app:app --workers 4 --bind 0.0.0.0:$PORT"

 Endpoints implemented (mock):
 - GET  /api/status